Cheapest Michigan General Liability Insurance Companies

 COMPANY HIGHLIGHTS

 ERGO NEXT saves small Michigan businesses around $166 annually, with a monthly rate of $101 (13% below the state average).
-The company ranks cheapest for 27% of industries statewide and offers particularly strong rates for hands-on trades and personal services (from carpentry and roofing to hair salons and catering) plus hospitality businesses, repair shops and manufacturing operations.
+The company ranks cheapest for 27% of industries statewide and offers strong rates for hands-on trades and personal services (from carpentry and roofing to hair salons and catering) plus hospitality businesses, repair shops and manufacturing operations.

 Most often cheapest for these business profiles:

-Not a Fit?
-Jump To: The Hartford, Thimble, biBERK or Simply Business
+Not a fit?
+Jump to: The Hartford, Thimble, biBERK or Simply Business

 biBerk